jeremytammik/tbc/a/2000_visual_api.md

   elem.Family.FamilyCategory.CategoryType
 </pre>

-You may check it’s own category I guess.
+You may check its own category I guess.

 **Response:** That got me on the right track.
 I ended up having to filter out items which have null category information: